djmclaugh/cookbook/README.md

 Things nextcloud-cookbook does well that I haven't thought of:

 * Re-uses existing schema.org schema for recipes.
 Saves from re-inventing the wheel and get more potential interoperability for free.
+(I also discovered the Kookbook and RecipeML formats by looking into the issues)

 Things I would like to see in nextcloud-cookbook (will either fix in nextcloud-cookbook, give me a reason to continue working on my version, or I'll just get used to it):